-- Recent college graduates may stay at the student rate for 6 months after graduation.
+- Recent college graduates may stay at the student rate for six months after graduation.
 After that they must be moved to a different category or reapply at a later time.

-- Persons who are no longer employed or engaged in business and who immediately prior to retirement were qualified to be Journalist or Associate members.
+- Persons who are no longer employed or engaged in business.

-- Any journalist or public relations professional working outside of the Metro Atlanta area qualifies for membership dues at a reduced price for both Journalist and Associate categories.
-Cities included in this classification are Macon, Columbus, Albany, Augusta and Savannah.
+- Any journalist or professional working outside of the Metro Atlanta area qualifies for membership dues at a reduced price for both Journalist and Associate categories.
 The Board of Directors will make the final discretion concerning which locations qualify as “outside of the Metro Atlanta area.”